 Adjunct Investigator, Surveillance and Analytics, Infectious Disease Labs, A*STAR

-Dr Yang Yinping is a social technologist who has a passion for advancing human communication and decision-making.
+Dr Yang Yinping is a social technologist who has a passion for advancing human communication and decision-making in real-world applications.
 She currently leads the affective computing group at A*STAR’s Institute of High Performance Computing.
-Her team drives A*STAR’s digital emotion and empathy machine programme which aims to build emotion-level understanding and empathy in next-generation intelligent systems.
-Her research has spanned multiple subject areas, including automated negotiation, emotion recognition and sentiment analysis, disease surveillance and ground sensing, and science and technology foresight.
-Besides research, Dr Yang works extensively on applied industry and public sector projects and is an advisor consulted for deeptech start-ups.
-Her work has won numerous research and technology innovation awards from prestigious organizations, including a best paper award from the IEEE system sciences conference and a connect + develop open innovation award on digital insights from The Procter and Gamble Company.
+Her group drives A*STAR’s digital emotion and empathy machine programme, which aims at building empathy in future intelligent systems based on a multidimensional, multimodal and systematic emotional-level understanding of human experiences.
+Dr Yang’s research has spanned multiple subject areas, including automated negotiation, emotion recognition, sentiment analysis, disease surveillance, and science and technology foresight.
+Besides research, she has extensive experience leading over 12 industry and public sector projects and is an advisor consulted for deep-tech start-ups.
+Yinping’s work has won numerous research and technology innovation awards from prestigious organizations, including a best paper award from the IEEE system sciences conference and a connect + develop open innovation solutions award on digital insights from The Procter and Gamble Company.
 In 2020, she was named in the inaugural 100 Singapore women in tech list as a female leader recognized in Singapore’s tech sector, and was among 53 outstanding women featured in GovInsider’s special report.
 She obtained her Ph.D. in Information Systems in 2008 from the School of Computing, National University of Singapore.

 Emotion recognition and sentiment analysis